 - 160g plain flour

 - Using a stand mixer fitted with the beater attachment, beat all ingredients on medium speed until combined.

 - Place the baking paper-sandwiched dough in the freezer for an hour, or until ready to use (this step can be done in advance of baking day).

 Making the choux pastry

 - Return to a low heat and cook for another minute to dry the dough slightly.
-The dough should pull away from the sides of the pan and stop when it starts to stick to the bottom of the pan.
+The dough should pull away from the sides of the pan.
+Stop when it starts to stick to the bottom of the pan.
 Remove from heat and transfer to the bowl of a stand mixer with the beater attachment (or a bowl if using a hand held mixer).

 Adding the eggs

 - Beat the dough (while still hot) and add in the eggs slowly.
 It is important to gradually pour the eggs into the mixture, and allow it to be incorporated before adding more.

 - After you’ve added all of the eggs (300g) stop the mixer and check the consistency.
 At this point, the batter may still be too stiff.
 Check batter that’s hanging off the beater attachment – does it stretch down like a V shape before breaking off, while counting to 5?
 If it doesn’t, slowly add a quarter of the 6th egg (the just-in-case egg), which should be just enough to bring it to the right stretchy texture.
 If not, then add a bit more.
-The dough should have a nice sheen, thick and drops like a V shape for 5 seconds when lifted up.
+The dough should have a nice sheen, thick and drops like a V shape within 5 seconds when lifted up (got this tip thanks to a Valrhona Chocolate pastry class).

-- Take the sheet of craquelin from the freezer and peel off the top piece of baking paper.
-Using a cookie cutter, cut 50 discs.
+Take one sheet of the craquelin from the freezer and peel off the top piece of baking paper (can save for other baking events).
+Using a small cookie cutter that matches the size of your choux domes, cut out discs.
 Place a craquelin disc on top of each dome just before baking.